 Those were my loves.
 That was my list.

-I knew that the Prompter would certainly be pissed.
+I knew that the Prompter would surely be pissed.

-He took it, surprised, and said "How apropos!
+He took it, was pleased, cried "How apropos!

 List the Whats that one loves.
 The Whos already know."